YacineAnane/NLP-project/NLP2/Lab08/README.md

+In this lab, we use a BERTopic model to anlyse tweets from the subsplit "offensive" of the dataset "tweet_eval".
+Then we use a RoBERTa  model pretrained on offensive tweets to classiy unlabelled tweets.
+Finally, we establish guidelines to manually annotate some of these tweets using Fleiss Kappa as a agreement mesure.

 # Introduction to Natural Language Processing 2 Lab08

 **This lab is mainly about data and model analysis.
 There is very little code.
 Make sure you send back a proper report with your code, guideline, annotated sheets, and theoretical answers.**